Companion Care vs. Personal Care

 - Communicating with family members

-They may visit daily, weekly, or even live on the residence — the extent of the care depends largely on the need of the individual.
+They may visit daily, weekly, or even live in the residence — the extent of the care depends largely on the needs of the individual.
 Should you hire a professional, they will work with you to determine your needs and create a schedule for visiting.

-The main focus of a personal care worker is to assist with tasks involving personal hygiene, toileting, and other personal tasks.
+The main focus of a personal care worker is to assist with personal hygiene, toileting, and other daily tasks.
 Personal care workers are often hired to provide custodial care.
 Whether or not they also provide assistance with every day errands is up to your discretion.
-Personal caregivers perform tasks that may include:
+Personal caregivers may also help with:

 - Bathing and showering